Skip to main content

 https://hbcdstudy.org/find-a-recruitment-site/

-The Auditory Research Laboratory at Northwestern University is looking for participants for a research study on auditory perception and otoacoustic emissions (sounds that your ears make).
+The Auditory Research Laboratory at Northwestern University is looking for participants for a research study on otoacoustic emissions (OAEs).
+This study lays the foundation for assimilating advanced DPOAE diagnostics into clinical practice.

 Interested?